 Provide the school library phone number and all staff email addresses on the homepage, and include our School Librarian email on every page.
 Parents and students don’t want to click through several pages before they can send an email to us.

-Student requests and parents emails can pinpoint the information we offer on our school library site.
+Our student requests and parent emails can pinpoint what information to offer on our school library site.
 We can also ask the school’s phone receptionist what information our community requests most often.